-Table 5 PPE worn for SICPs and TBPs (see table 6 for AGP PPE)
+Table 5 PPE worn for SICPs and TBPs (see table 7 for AGP PPE)

-PPE item Non Respiratory pathway (SICPs) Respiratory pathway (TBPs) Gloves Risk assessment - wear if contact with blood and body fluid (BBF) is anticipated.
-Single-use Worn for all direct care delivery.
-Single use.
-Apron or gown Risk assessment - wear apron if direct contact with service user, their environment or BBF is anticipated.
-(Gown if extensive splashing anticipated) Single use Apron to be worn for all direct care delivery (Gown if extensive splashing anticipated) Single-use Face mask (FRSM)/FFP3 respirator Always within 2 metres of a service user- Type IIR FRSM (Wearing a Type IIR FRSM as part of SICPs would normally only be worn when splash/spray is anticipated-Use of FRSM for all service user direct care exists as an ongoing COVID-19 pandemic measure) Single use or Sessional use Always within 2 metres of a service user - Type IIR FRSM FFP3 respirator required when caring for service user with a known or suspected pathogen transmitted by the airborne route e.g. pulmonary TB Single use or Sessional use Eye & face protection Risk assessment - wear if splashing or spraying with BBF including coughing/sneezing anticipated.
+PPE item Non Respiratory pathway (SICPs) Respiratory pathway (TBPs) Single use Face mask (FRSM)/FFP3 respirator Always within 2 metres of a service user- Type IIR FRSM (Wearing a Type IIR FRSM as part of SICPs would normally only be worn when splash/spray is anticipated.
+Use of FRSM for all service user direct care exists as an ongoing COVID-19 pandemic measure) Single use or Sessional use Always within 2 metres of a service user - Type IIR FRSM FFP3 respirator required when caring for service user with a known or suspected pathogen transmitted by the airborne route e.g. pulmonary TB Single use or Sessional use Eye & face protection Risk assessment - wear if splashing or spraying with BBF including coughing/sneezing anticipated.
 Single-use or reusable following decontamination.
 Worn for all direct care delivery provided to service users with respiratory symptoms Single-use, sessional or reusable following decontamination.

-\Ensure that PPE is worn appropriately for TBPs as per NIPCM/ on the non-respiratory pathway if caring for service users with any other known or suspected infectious pathogen requiring TBPs.
+Ensure that PPE is worn appropriately for TBPs as per NIPCM/ on the non-respiratory pathway if caring for service users with any other known or suspected infectious pathogen requiring TBPs.